gbengafagbola/knowledge-extractor/readme.md

 ---

 ## Trade-offs

-* Timeboxing limited the implementation of a full test suite; only manual testing with curl is provided.
 * No authentication or user management was added.
 * The confidence score is a naive static heuristic.
 * API responses are simple JSON without pagination or advanced search.